 Required Documents for Indonesian Visa

 - Valid Passport.
 An Original, signed United States passport with at least 6 months of remaining validity.

 - Photos.
 Two (2) passport-type photos.

 - Proof of Round Trip Itinerary.
 A copy of the applicant’s round-trip airline tickets and/or confirmed travel itinerary.

 - Proof of I.D.
 A copy of applicant’s driver license, state issued ID, or the most recent major utility bill (water, electric, gas, sewer) showing applicant name and current address.

 - Bank statement.
 A copy of the applicant’s most recent bank statement showing applicant name, account balances and the date of the statement.

 - Proof of Employment/School Enrollment Letter.
 A letter from the applicant’s current employer or educational institution is also required.
 It should be on business letterhead and include contact details).
 The letter should state that a leave of absence has been granted but that you will be returning.
 If retired, the applicant should send proof of a retirement fund.
 If self-employed, the applicant should send a copy of the business license and tax return.

 - Proof of Yellow Fever Vaccination.
 If, within the previous 90 days, the applicant has been inside any of the designated Yellow Fever Countries, an International Certificate proving Vaccination for Yellow Fever is required.

 - Previous Visa.
-If a multiple entry Visa is sought, applicant should provide a copy of a previous Indonesian Visa and information pages of their passport showing this Visa.
+If a multiple entry Visa is sought, the applicant should provide a copy of a previous Indonesian Visa and information pages of their passport showing this Visa.
 (Indonesia will not issue a multiple entry Visa to anyone visiting the country for the first time).

 Minors under the age of 18 must provide the additional required documents: